Noroda/yacs-rescan/README.md

 # yacs-rescan
-Crappy minecraft server rescanner made for private use
+Crappy minecraft server rescanner made for personal use